• Skip to primary navigation

 I know this could be controversial as they might want you to do this every night but I think the first night that they start with these feelings if they really need you, it won’t hurt staying with them.
 I did this the first night and it really helped.
 We had a chat the following morning and explained that I did this to comfort her as it was her first experience with this feeling about this story but it wouldn’t happen again.

 I hope this list is useful for you if you experience something similar with your child.
-I guess some of them can be used for an adult to calm down anxiety feelings too.
+I guess some of them can be used by an adult to calm down anxiety feelings too.

 Have you had a similar experience before?
 If yes, what did you do?
 What else can you add to this list?